 For more info on ASE, how to be an ASE Peer Leader, or other Key Center programs, contact us at firstname.lastname@example.org or visit the Key Center (211 Highsmith Union)!

 Fast facts about Fall Break ASE:

-- Transportation, meals, lodging included
+- Transportation, meals, and lodging included

 - Each program has 2 trained student Peer Leaders and 1 staff/faculty Learning Partner on program